Consider the simple class hierarchy of the design model in Figure 17.1 above, showing a disjoint

 properties.
 In our example, we move the attribute

-from TextBook
+subjectArea from TextBook and about from

-, making them optional, that is [0..1].
+Biography to Book, making them optional, that is [0..1].

 Add a constraint (in an invariant box attached to the expanded root class rectangle)